How to Process Incoming GitHub Webhooks

 - The body field

-- Use regex
+- Use the regex connector's

 Common Pitfalls